 2. Mathematics Practices.
-Candidates solve problems, represent mathematical ideas, reason, prove, use mathematical models, attend to precision, identify elements of structure, generalize, engage in mathematical communication, and make connections as essential mathematical practices.
+Candidates solve problems, represent mathematical ideas, reason, prove, use mathematical models, attend to precision, identify elements of structure, generalize, engage in mathematical communication. and make connections as essential mathematical practices.
 They understand that these practices intersect with mathematical content and that understanding relies on the ability to demonstrate these practices within and among mathematical domains and in their teaching.
 (2.1-2.6)

-4 Teacher candidate engages in mathematical 3 Teacher candidate engages in mathematical 2 Teacher candidate engages in mathematical 1 Teacher candidate has limited use or lacks mathematical practices regularly and understands how to best leverage these mathematical practices to understand and teach mathematical content within and among mathematical domains. practices regularly and understands these are important for understanding mathematical content. practices. practices.
+2 3 4 1 Teacher candidate Teacher candidate Teacher candidate Teacher candidate engages in engages in engages in has limited use or mathematical mathematical mathematical lacks mathematical practices regularly and practices regularly practices. practices. understands how to and understands best leverage these these are important mathematical for understanding mathematical practices to understand and teach content. mathematical content within and among mathematical domains.
 Comments:

 3. Content Pedagogy.
 Candidates apply knowledge of curriculum standards for mathematics and their relationship to student learning within and across mathematical domains.
 They incorporate research-based mathematical experiences and include multiple instructional strategies and mathematics- specific technological tools in their teaching to develop all students' mathematical understanding and proficiency.
 They provide students with opportunities to do mathematics - talking about it and connecting it to both theoretical and real-world contexts.
-They plan, select, implement, interpret, and use formative and summative assessments for monitoring student learning, measuring 0.00 Exemplary 4 Accomplished 3 Developing 2 Beginning 1 student mathematical understanding, and informing practice.
+They plan, select, implement, interpret, and use formative and summative assessments for monitoring student learning, measuring student mathematical 0.00 Exemplary 4 Accomplished Developing Beginning 1 student learning, measuring student mathematical understanding, and informing practice.
 Candidates:

 3.1.
 Apply knowledge of curriculum standards for secondary mathematics and their relationship to student learning within and across mathematical domains.
-Candidate demonstrates alignment between curriculum standards, lesson objectives, and selected tasks across unit, and makes connections regardin how the lessons and objectives build upon each other in the unit and within and across mathematical domains. a selected tasks, and makes connections to prior days learning and/or within and across matheamtical domains.
+Candidate demonstrates alignment between curriculum standards, lesson objectives, and selected tasks across a unit, and makes connections regarding how the lessons and objectives build upon each other in the unit and within and across mathematical domains.
+Candidate demonstrates alignment between curriculum standards, lesson objectives, and selected tasks, and makes connections to prior days learning and/or within and across matheamtical domains.
 Candidate demonstrates alignment between curriculum standards, lesson objectives, and selected tasks in each lesson.
 Candidate does not demonstrate alignment between curriculum standards, lesson objectives, and tasks.
 3.2.
 Analyze and consider research in planning for and leading students in rich mathematical learning experiences.
-Candidate selects tasks intentionally that are directly aligned to the learning target an research.
-The tasks include some high cogntively demanding tasks, and implementation maintains the demand of the task. that are directly aligned to the learning target and research.
-The tasks Candidates selects tasks intentionally .
+Candidate selects tasks intentionally that are directly aligned to the learning target and research.
+The tasks include some high cogntively demanding tasks, and implementation maintains the demand of the task.
+Candidate selects tasks intentionally that are directly aligned to the learning target and research .
+The tasks include some high cogntively demanding tasks, but implementation may sometimes lower the demand of the task.
+Candidates selects tasks intentionally .
 The tasks may include a collection of low and high cognitive demand tasks related to the learning target and/or research.
 Candidate selects tasks based on resources provided.